 Beginner 1 is a non-competitive level for students who have not taken Irish dance before and are in their first year of instruction, i.e. 1st year student.

-Beginner 2 is a non-competitive level for students who have taken Irish dance before as a Beginner 1, and are now in there second year of instruction, i.e. 2nd year student.
+Beginner 2 is a non-competitive level for students who have taken Irish dance before as a Beginner 1, and are now in their second year of instruction, i.e. 2nd year student.
 A Beginner 2 dancer may move into a competitive Beginner the following year.

 Beginner & Advanced Beginner is a dancer who has taken lessons from a registered teacher for more than 1 year.
 A Beginner is in their first year of competing.
 An Advanced Beginner who wins a 1st, 2nd or 3rd place in each dance will advance to the Novice category in that particular dance the next year.